silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 program will send it a number indicating how things went.
 This number is called the program's "exit code".
 It doesn't really matter what the number is: like command arguments, the meaning of the exit code can vary from program to program.
-But in fact most programs handle it very simply: an exit code of 0 means everything went alright and an exit code of 1 means something went wrong while the program was running.
+Most programs use very simple exit codes: an exit code of 0 means everything went alright and an exit code of 1 means something went wrong while the program was running.

 The program we're going to make is very simple: it will send the kernel the exit code "7".
-That's all.
-To write this program in machine code, we need to be able to write some binary data.
+Nothing more.
+To write this program in machine code, we need to be able to write some raw bytes to a file.
 We will do this using a tool called `hexedit` which lets us edit files by changing the hexadecimal values of each byte.

 First we need to create a file to store the program instructions.
 We will do this using a command called `dd` which lets us create a file with a certain